Skip to main content

 PageEditConfiguration

-You can use the PageEditConfiguration to alter the default page editing behaviour to your needs.
+You can use the PageEditConfiguration to alter the default page editing behaviour of the document scanner to your needs.
 Currently the following values can be set:

 info